 The FCC also announced it reached a $16 million settlement with Verizon-owned TracFone Wireless to resolve investigations on whether it failed to reasonably protect its customers’ information.

-The settlement with the prepaid company is related to three data breaches that included exploiting API vulnerabilities between January 2021 and January 2023.
+Its settlement with the prepaid company relates to three data breaches which included exploiting API vulnerabilities between January 2021 and January 2023.
 Those breaches exposed the sensitive personal information of customers.